adlnlp/pdfvqa/README.md

 We also provide the document images for each data split.
 The pkl files contain the information to locate the document images of each target document.

-### Document and Annotated Json Files
+### Document Image and Layout Structure Json Files
 Please refer this [link](https://drive.google.com/drive/folders/1A2cI3uJUU_1ZliOKpHmYa07VfvZCwOo1?usp=drive_link) to get the document images of each split.

-Annotated information of each data split:
+Layout structure information of each data split:

 [Training](https://drive.google.com/file/d/1SyEptlqqX-frq_1hSQTxUGGptk6OI9aQ/view?usp=drive_link)